danielneil/Shark/README.md

 This will be a simple proof of concept which turns Nagios Core into a trading platform that enables it to use a strategy to identify and execute upon trading opportunities.

-The example strategy is simple moving averages crossover, coupled automatic backtesting, with the chosen financial market being the ASX (top 20 stocks).
+The example strategy is simple moving averages crossover with the chosen financial market being the ASX (top 20 stocks).

 I am available for consultation and employment.